The Low-Energy Effective Theory of Axions and ALPs: ALP couplings to the SM

 It is possible to work with a hybrid form of the effective ALP Lagrangian, in which the ALP--fermion interactions consist of both derivative terms, such as in (\ref{Leff}), and non-derivative terms, such as in (\ref{Higgscoupling}).
 This is useful, in particular, for low-energy applications in the context of the chiral effective Lagrangian.
 We will come back to this point in Section~\ref{sec:chiPT}.

-In this work we do not necessarily treat the anomalous couplings of the ALP to gauge fields as being one-loop suppressed, despite the fact that we have factored out $\alpha_i/(4\pi)$ in the definitions of the coefficients $c_{VV}$.
-The rationale for this is twofold.
-Firstly, one can conceive models in which the bosonic couplings are induced by loops involving a parametrically large number $N_f$ of new heavy fermions, such that $c_{VV}\propto N_f\gg 1$ can (at least partially) compensate for the suppression by a loop factor.
-Secondly, one-loop diagrams involving the bosonic ALP couplings contribute to amplitudes connecting the ALP to fermions (and vice versa), and hence it is important to include these effects in versions of the model in which the genuine fermionic couplings $\bm{c}_F$ in (\ref{Leff}) vanish or are very small.
-We emphasize, however, that in cases where the coefficients $c_{VV}$ and $\bm{c}_F$ are of similar magnitude, one-loop diagrams involving the Wilson coefficients $c_{VV}$ have the same scaling as two-loop diagrams involving the Wilson coefficients $\bm{c}_F$, see Figure~\ref{fig:2loop}.
-We will include these two-loop contributions in the RG evolution equations of the ALP--fermion couplings and discuss how they can at least partially be included in the matching calculations at the weak scale.
+Our definitions of the ALP couplings in (\ref{Leff}) are such that the parameters $c_{VV}$ and $\bm{c}_F$ are expected to be of ${\cal O}(1)$ when one applies the counting rules of naive dimensional analysis \cite{Manohar:1983md,Luty:1997fk,Cohen:1997rt}.
+These rules imply, in particular, that the ALP--boson couplings $c_{VV}$ should be accompanied by a loop factor $\sim\alpha_i/(4\pi)$, as shown in (\ref{Leff}).
+However, one can conceive models in which these couplings are induced by loops involving a parametrically large number $N_f$ of new heavy fermions, such that $c_{VV}\propto N_f\gg 1$ can (at least partially) compensate for the loop suppression.
+In our analysis below, we account for this possibility by including the one-loop corrections proportional to the ALP--boson couplings in the RG equations for the ALP--fermion couplings, even though they provide two-loop contributions $\sim(\alpha_i/\pi)^2$ to these equations.
+A second rationale for this approach lies in the fact that in many concrete ALP models only certain ALP couplings are non-zero at the UV scale.
+Our treatment in the next section captures the leading contributions in each coupling irrespective of the relative magnitude of the ALP--boson and ALP--fermion couplings in the high-energy theory.
+We emphasize, however, that in cases where the coefficients $c_{VV}$ and $\bm{c}_F$ are of similar magnitude, one-loop diagrams involving the coefficients $c_{VV}$ have the same scaling as two-loop diagrams involving the coefficients $\bm{c}_F$, see Figure~\ref{fig:2loop}.
+For consistency, we thus include {\em all\/} two-loop contributions in the gauge couplings in the RG equations for the ALP--fermion couplings.